OctopusDeploy/blog/blog/2024-01/git-resources-in-deployments/index.md

 Although we've offered [GitHub Feeds](https://octopus.com/docs/packaging-applications/package-repositories/github-feeds) for some time, this brought with it CI complexities.
 It also led to unnecessary overheads in today's world of GitOps.

-To open up new options and ways to structure your deployments, you can now source your deployment dependencies from:
+To open up new options and ways to structure your deployments, new capabilities will be rolling out to cloud instances in the next few weeks to allow you to source your deployment dependencies from:

 - The Git repository used for your Config as Code project
 - A separate external repository